TslilTap/Learn-to-Track-Before-Detect/README.md

 # Learn-to-Track-Before-Detect
+"I love being wrong because that means in that instance, I learned something new that day"

 The track-before-detect (TBD) paradigm can enhance radar detection and tracking of weak targets in the presence of noise